 2012 was a big year for us because Allen was starting middle school (6th grade here in Georgia) and Lauren was heading into third grade.
 I made this devil's food "Smarties" cake with chocolate chip frosting to celebrate a milestone year.
 It's the same recipe as the cupcakes that I'm sharing today and one of my kid's favorites.

 Headed off for their first day of a fourth and seventh grade….
 I’m starting to need a tissue right about now.
 My “babies” are growing up.

-Last year, in 2014, I made Oreo Surprise Inside Cupcakes that are also posted on my blog as a fun owl themed Halloween recipe.
+Last year, in 2014, I made Oreo Cupcakes that are also posted on my blog as a fun owl-themed Halloween recipe.
 You can grab that recipe here.
-The only difference is the frosting and I just added crushed oreos to vanilla buttercream instead of the chocolate frosting for the owl cupcakes.
+The only difference is the frosting and I just added crushed Oreos to vanilla buttercream instead of the chocolate frosting for the owl cupcakes.
 Allen is off to his last year of middle school and Lauren enters her last year of elementary school.
 Sniff. sniff.

 This year, both kids started new schools.
 Allen entered his freshman year of high school (OMG, college is only 4 years away) and little L started middle school.
 Since the kids are on different schedules, we decided to have a low-key afternoon and just hang out as a family.
 I made their requested devil's food cupcake with chocolate chip frosting.
 I promise that I'm finally getting to this recipe!
 Thank you for bearing with me as I take my trip down memory lane.